Darren Homan

 Darren Homan is a former Gaelic footballer from Kilnamanagh, Tallaght.
 He played for the Dublin county team.

+Football career

 Homan retired in 2005 from the Dublin senior football panel after the 2005 quarter-final against Tyrone due to injury.
-He left Ballyboden St Enda's to join Round Towers in Clondalkin, although it has recently been announced that he will rejoin Ballyboden for next season.
-Prior to his first spell with Ballyboden he had played his club football with St Kevin's of Kilnamanagh.
+He left Ballyboden St Enda's to join Round Towers in Clondalkin, although it was announced that he would rejoin Ballyboden for the next season.
+Prior to his first spell with Ballyboden, he had played club football with St Kevin's of Kilnamanagh.

 Homan is an electrician by trade and is a firefighter in the Dublin Fire Brigade.